IRC with SSL and OTR Encryption

 SSL

 SSL creates an encrypted connection between your client and the IRC server.
-Assuming you want to connect to Indymedia IRC server, you would type:
+Assuming you want to connect to the Indymedia IRC server, you would type:

 /connect irc.indymedia.org